MicrosoftDocs/Contribute/Contribute/quick-create.md

 ## Install dependencies

 Here we install the dependencies.
-Run the following commands
+Run the following commands:

     cd key-vault-node-quickstart
     npm install